If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 My Final Thoughts and Rating of the Daniel Boone Pellet Smoker

-The Bottom Line: This is a very versatile pellet grill that can double as your grill/ BBQ.
+The Bottom Line: I found that this is a very versatile pellet grill that can double as your grill/ BBQ.
 It consistently delivers great tasting results, literally at the push of a few buttons.
-It is a little bit pricey, however, with the features, build quality and ease of use you would be a fool not to get the money together for this pellet grill.
+It is a little bit pricey, however, with the features, build quality and ease of use I think it worth it!

 Looking to kept it more natural?
 I have also reviewed my favorite natural gas smokers.
 I think its awesome that natural gas is not only cheaper but you NEVER have to worry about running out of gas!

 The Traeger Tailgater 20 is the perfect grill for those of you out there who like to take your smoker with you.
-At only 62 pounds it is easy enough to put in the back of the pickup or camper to take on your next adventure.
+At only 62 pounds it was easy enough for us to put in the back of the pickup or camper to take on our camping trip.

 It has a cooking surface of 300 square inches.
-That’s enough room for up to 12 burgers, 2 whole chickens, 18 hot dogs or 3 decent sized racks of ribs.
+That’s enough for our family of 5!
+We managed to fit on it 12 burgers, 2 whole chickens, 18 hot dogs or 3 decent sized racks of ribs.
+All at different times!

 What I Did Like